Melbourne’s Top Restaurants for BYO

 Bringing a slice of France to Carlton, Paris Go Bistro is a neighbourhood gem.
-From fresh oysters and homemade rabbit terrine to confit duck and beef bourguignon, the food here is authentically French.
+From fresh oysters and homemade rabbit terrine to confit duck and beef bourguignon, the food here is authentic and one our French favourites in Melbourne.
 They also have a fabulous French wine list, but varieties by the glass are $14.
 With $13 corkage per bottle, you do the math!

 BYO Pizzeria in Northcote

 Wine and wood-fired pizza is a match made in heaven, especially when it’s BYO.
 Ferdinand ticks all the boxes, and in superb style if we may say so.
 Their Neapolitan-style pizzas are truly authentic with top-quality toppings – think pancetta with ricotta and truffle oil, or mozzarella with gorgonzola and deep-fried eggplant.
 The homemade pasta is also delish!